vppmatt/react-labs/03-Introducing Components.md

 }
 ```

 3. Import the css file into the Greeting component file.
-(Hint - see how the App.css file is imported into App.js)
+(Hint - see how the App.css file is imported into App.jsx)

 4. Apply the style the paragraph.
 (Hint - be careful when choosing the attribute name for the element).